Liamzai/QMark-releases/README.md

 > **Note**: If you see "cannot be opened" on first launch, right-click the app icon and select "Open".
 This is a standard macOS security feature.

-## 📝 Changelog
+## �� Changelog

-### v0.4.1 (2025-01-07)
+### v0.5.0 (2024-01-20)
+- 🔄 New data storage engine, improved data read and write performance
-- 🎨 Optimized sticky note UI design
+- 🎨 Enhanced sticky note interface with resizable windows
-- ✨ Improved sticky note color system
-- ⚡️ Improved performance and stability
+- ⚡️ Improved app performance and stability
+- 🛠️ Fixed known issues

 ## 🤝 Contributing